JakeLockhart/LabScripts/README.md

 Scripts for Drew Lab by Jake Lockhart

 ## Arduino
-- **ETLController**: Control the imaging plane of the electric tuneable lens based on a TTL pulse
+- **ETLController_SG**: Control the imaging plane of the electric tuneable lens based on a TTL pulse.
+Original created by S. Garborg.
 - **PockelCellController**: Modulate the X3 laser intensity in response to a TTL pulse

 ## Functions